Research

 Uncertainty variations lead to opposite relationships with market efficiency over-time vs. cross-firm.
 We build an information-choice model to demonstrate this theoretically and confirm it empirically using analysts' forecast biases.

-Uncertainty Machine Learning Earnings Forecasts Information Processing
+Keywords: Uncertainty, Machine Learning, Earnings Forecasts, Information Processing

 5. The Effects of Monetary Policy on Macroeconomic Expectations: High-Frequency Evidence from Traded Event Contracts